j0hanj0han/LapinMalin/README.md

 - The SERVER will check each Jenkin's Job status of an account  and put the Spoky Color to his own API (Spoky's API).
 - The CLIENT request the API server to get the Jenkins Status.

-This project runs in an CI/CD environment integration : Jenkins/SonarQube  to get a better quality code.
+This project runs in CI/CD environment integration with Jenkins.
+Each commit will run a build.
+We use also Sonar to check the quality code.

 ## Installation